Skip to main content

 For some homes – especially newer or well‑insulated ones – a heat pump may be worth considering as an alternative to a new boiler.

-- Heat pumps have higher upfront costs but lower carbon emissions and may qualify for significant grants.
+• Heat pumps have higher upfront costs but lower carbon emissions, and qualify for the Boiler Upgrade Scheme £7,500 grant (confirmed to 2029/30).

 Compare options using Boiler vs Heat Pump: Costs, Savings & Which Is Right for You and Air Source Heat Pump Costs UK.